Many of us will be facing the prospect of our little darlings going back to school with a mix of relief and sadness.

 In any other walk of life this would not be enough to create a long-lasting supportive friendship so isn’t it a bit irrational to pin such high hopes on other parents?

 If you are dreading tomorrow, remember that you are a nice person.
 Be pleasant.
 Say hello.
-Show an interest in what your fellow parents have done over the summer.
+Show an interest in what your fellow parents have done over the holiday.

 But if you are blanked or ignored, does it really matter in the grand scheme of things?